conradakunga/Blog/_posts/2025-03-07-dapper-part-11-using-inheritance.md

 }
 ```

-What if we were to store these in a database table?
+What if we were to store these in a **database table**?
 The schema would look like this:

 | Name               | Type            |
 | ------------------ | --------------- |